-• To ensure compliance with the law, DLIR and the contracting agency will conduct investigations of contractors and subcontractors.
-If a contractor or subcontractor violates the law, the penalties are:

-First Violation: Second Violation Equal to 10% of back wages found due or \$25 per offense, whichever is greater.
-Equal to amount of back wages found due or \$100 per each offense, whichever is greater.
-Equal to two times the amount of back wages found due or \$200 for each offense, whichever is greater; and Suspension from doing any new work on any public work of a governmental
+- To ensure compliance with the law, DLIR and the contracting agency will conduct investigations of contractors and subcontractors.
+If a contractor or subcontractor violates the law, the penalties are: [§104-24, HRS] - First Violation Equal to 25% of back wages found due or \$250 per offense up to \$2,500, whichever is greater. - Second Violation Equal to amount of back wages found due or \$500 for each offense up to \$5,000, whichever is greater. - Third Violation Equal to two times the amount of back wages found due or \$1,000 for each offense up to \$10,000, whichever is greater; and Suspension from doing any new work on any public work of a governmental contracting agency for three years.